Exploration of Io: Juno Era: 2016–2025

 During several orbits, Juno has observed Io from a distance using JunoCAM, a wide-angle, visible-light camera, to look for volcanic plumes and JIRAM, a near-infrared spectrometer and imager, to monitor thermal emission from Io's volcanoes.
-JIRAM near-infrared spectroscopy has so far allowed for the coarse mapping of sulfur dioxide frost across Io's surface as well as mapping minor surface components weakly absorbing sunlight at 2.1 and 2.65 µm.
+JIRAM near-infrared spectroscopy has so far allowed for the coarse mapping of sulfur dioxide frost across Io's surface as well as mapping minor surface components weakly absorbing sunlight at 2.1 and 2.65 μm.

 Future missions

-There are two forthcoming missions planned for the Jovian system.
-The Jupiter Icy Moon Explorer (JUICE) is a planned European Space Agency mission to the Jovian system that is intended to end up in Ganymede orbit.
-JUICE has a launch scheduled for 2022, with arrival at Jupiter planned for October 2029.
+Two spacecraft are en route to the Jovian system.
+The Jupiter Icy Moon Explorer (JUICE) is a European Space Agency mission to the Jovian system that is intended to end up in orbit around Ganymede.
+JUICE was launched in 2023, with arrival at Jupiter planned for July 2031.
 JUICE will not fly by Io, but it will use its instruments, such as a narrow-angle camera, to monitor Io's volcanic activity and measure its surface composition during the two-year Jupiter-tour phase of the mission prior to Ganymede orbit insertion.

-Europa Clipper is a planned NASA mission to the Jovian system focused on Jupiter's moon Europa.
+Europa Clipper is a NASA mission to the Jovian system focused on Jupiter's moon Europa.
 Like JUICE, Europa Clipper will not perform any flybys of Io, but distant volcano monitoring is likely.
-Europa Clipper has a planned launch in 2025 with an arrival at Jupiter in the late 2020s or early 2030s, depending on launch vehicle.
+Europa Clipper was launched in October 2024 with an expected arrival at Europa in 2030.

-A dedicated mission to Io, called the Io Volcano Observer (IVO), has been proposed for the Discovery Program as a Jupiter orbiter that would perform at least ten flybys of Io over 3.5 years.
-In 2020, as part of the 2019 Discovery mission call, IVO was selected as one of four missions to continue to a Phase A study.
-If selected to fly, it would explore Io's active volcanism and impact on the Jupiter system as a whole by measuring its global heat flow, its induced magnetic field, the temperature of its lava, and the composition of its atmosphere, volcanic plumes, and lavas.
-With its primary launch window, it would launch in January 2029 and arrive at Jupiter on August 2, 2033.